-- (a) ecosystems and their constituent parts, including people and communities; and - (b) natural and physical resources; and - (c) the qualities and characteristics of locations, places and areas; and - (d) heritage values of places; and - (e) the social, economic and cultural aspects of a thing mentioned in paragraph (a), (b), (c) or (d).
+- (a) ecosystems and their constituent parts, including people and communities and - (b) natural and physical resources and - (c) the qualities and characteristics of locations, places and areas and - (d) heritage values of places and - (e) the social, economic and cultural aspects of a thing mentioned in paragraph (a), (b), (c) or (d).

-- 16.60 The MNES section is to describe the current pressures on the GBRMP and the environmental values within the GBRMP, including Upstart Bay and surrounds in the context of (but not limited to): - (a) water quality - (b) freshwater wetlands, mangrove forests, coral reefs and sea grass meadows - (c) bony fish/shellfish (i.e. the river system has been identified as an important fish habitat area) - (d) biodiversity (i.e. Dugong feeding ground and coral reproduction)

-33 Impact assessment must include the indirect, facilitated and cumulative impacts the action will have on listed migratory species in downstream catchment areas and wetlands, including estuarine, coastal and marine environments. (e.g. the lower Burdekin catchment area and inshore reefs).

-- (e) significant cultural heritage items and areas in lower Burdekin Basin area and Upstart Bay (i.e. ship and plane wrecks in upstart Bay). - 16.61 Overall, the MNES section is to demonstrate how, with detailed supporting justification, the integrity of the GBRMP will be maintained throughout the undertaking of the proposed action and after the action has been decommissioned. - 16.62 The description of the environmental values34 within and surrounding the GBRMP is to be supported by baseline data derived from field surveys, scientific evidence derived from research papers and expert advice, public consultation, other approval processes, and information collected from desktop research (e.g. Commonwealth and State government databases/websites [including CSIRO], universities, outcomes of previous field surveys, modelling, scientific investigations, etc.). - 16.63 Similar to the 'Listed threatened species and communities' section, assessment the GBRMP in the MNES section is to have the following structure and detail.
-Where there are different requirements to the listed threatened species and communities' section, there are outlined: - (a) desktop analysis - (b) survey effort - (c) survey outcomes - (d) habitat assessment - (e) impact assessment35 - (i) Describe and assess all relevant impacts (direct, indirect, facilitated and cumulative) to the environment of the GBRMP, including for listed threatened species, listed migratory species and listed marine species and cetaceans in the GBRMP36. - (ii) Describe the relevant impacts of the action on the values and/or integrity of the GBRMP including, but not limited to: - nutrient and sediment from catchment runoff - pesticide and herbicide from catchment runoff - other pollutants (e.g. pharmaceuticals, chemicals, heavy metals, increased salinity) from catchment runoff - barriers to water flow (including reduced water flow) - modification of Coastal habitats - increase of erosional and depositional processes from alteration to hydrological regime - known or potential pest species being introduced or established (including existing pest species being spread or increased in numbers) - · nuisance algal growth
+- 16.61 The MNES section is to describe the current pressures on the GBRMP and the environmental values within the GBRMP, including Upstart Bay and surrounds in the context of (but not limited to): - (a) water quality - (b) freshwater wetlands, mangrove forests, coral reefs and sea grass meadows - (c) bony fish/shellfish (i.e. the river system has been identified as an important fish habitat area) - (d) biodiversity (i.e. Dugong feeding ground and coral reproduction) - (e) significant cultural heritage items and areas in lower Burdekin Basin area and Upstart Bay (i.e. ship and plane wrecks in Upstart Bay). - 16.62 Overall, the MNES section is to demonstrate how, with detailed supporting justification, the integrity of the GBRMP will be maintained throughout the undertaking of the proposed action and after the action has been decommissioned. - 16.63 The description of the environmental values within and surrounding the GBRMP is to be supported by baseline data derived from field surveys, scientific evidence derived from research papers and expert advice, public consultation, other approval processes, and information collected from desktop research (e.g. Commonwealth and State government databases/websites [including Commonwealth Scientific and Industrial Research Organisation (CSIRO)], universities, outcomes of previous field surveys, modelling, scientific investigations, etc.).